 - Recognise different approaches to model building and make a case for a specific approach

 - Write, interpret and apply simple linear regression equations

-- Perform multiple linear regression, logistic regression and survival analysis using statistical software
+- Perform multiple linear regression, logistic regression, Poisson regression and survival analysis using statistical software

 - Appraise research papers that use multivariable analysis methods